+Transfer pricing in Poland

+Arm's length principle ✓ Since 1997

+Documentation liability ✓ Since 2001

+APA ✓ Since 2006

+Country-by-Country liability ✓ Since 2017

+Master file-local file (OECD BEPS 13) applicable ✓ Since 2017

+Penalty

-Transfer pricing in Polan d Arm's length principle ✓ Since 1997 Documentation liability ✓ Since 2001 APA ✓ Since 2006 Country-by-Country liability √ Since 2017 Master file-local file (OECD BEPS 13) applicable √ Since 2017 Penalty lack of documentation ✓ 20% (30%) of the amount of overstated loss or understated income (over PLN 15,000,000) + late payment interest + personal liability of the members of the Company's Board. tax shortage ✓ 10% of the amount of overstated loss/ understated income + late payment interest/incorrect pricing in controlled transaction.
-Related parties 25% < Direct or indirect capital relations, personal relations.
-Safe harbours √ Low value-added services: 5% mark-up.
-Loans: for 2023 the basic interest rate on IC loans is (depending on the loan currency), i.a., WIBOR 3M, WIRON 3, Average SOFR, LIBOR USD 3M, EURIBOR 3M, plus margin up to 2.9 pp (the Borrower) and minimum of 2.4 pp (the Lender).
-Level of attention paid by Tax Authority 10/10 year as a one-off amount up to PLN 5,000,000.
-The surplus may be settled in line with the general rule described above.
-As of 1 January 2022, changes in the regulations concerning debt financing costs entered into force.
-Expenses for debt financing are qualified as tax deductible costs to an amount of no more than 30% of EBIDTA or an amount not exceeding PLN 3,000,000 (depending on which amount is higher).
-Interest, royalties and certain types of immaterial services paid to non-Polish residents are, as a rule, subject to WHT at 20% rate and dividends (or dividend like income) are subject to a 19% WHT rate (unless, in both instances, an exemption or reduced rate is available under an applicable DDT or the EU Interest-Royalties Directive exemption applies).
+lack of documentation ✓ 20% (30%) of the amount of overstated loss or understated income (over PLN 15,000,000) + late payment interest + personal liability of the members of the Company's Board.

+tax shortage ✓ 10% of the amount of overstated loss/ understated income + late payment interest/incorrect pricing in controlled transaction.

+Related parties > 25% Direct or indirect capital relations personal relations.

+Safe harbors √ Low value added services: 5% mark-up.
+Loans: for 2024 there is a basic interest rate on IC loans (depending on the loan currency), i.e. WIBOR 3M, WIRON 3, LIBOR USD 3M, EURIBOR 3M, plus margin up to 3.1 pp (the Borrower) and a minimum of 2.2 pp (the Lender)

+Level of attention paid by Tax

+general rule described above.
+As of January 1, 2022, changes in the regulations concerning debt financing costs entered into force.
+Expenses for debt financing are qualified as tax deductible costs to an amount of no more than 30% of EBITDA or an amount not exceeding PLN 3,000,000 (depending on which amount is higher).
+Interest, royalties, and certain types of immaterial services paid to non-Polish residents are, as a rule, subject to a 20% WHT rate, and dividends (or dividend-like incomes) are subject to a 19% WHT rate (unless, in both instances, an exemption or reduced rate is available under an applicable DDT or the EU Interest-Royalties Directive exemption applies).
 As of January 2022, a pay & refund mechanism entered into force.
-This only applies to passive payments exceeding PLN 2 Million per annum summed for one nonresident.
-The excess amounts are subject to a base WHT rate pursuant to the CIT Act (19% or 20%) and only then can the tax remitter apply for a WHT refund if the payment could be exempt or qualifies for a reduced rate from the proper DTT.
-It is also possible to apply for an opinion on the application of preference (additional requirements are required).
-There are also strict restrictions concerning due diligence procedures (e.g., beneficial owner statement; verification whether the recipient runs a real business activity in its state of residence).
+This only applies to passive payments exceeding PLN 2 Million per annum summed for one non-resident.
+The excess amounts are subject to a base WHT rate pursuant to the CIT Act (19% or 20%) and the tax remitter can only apply for a WHT refund if the payment could be exempt or qualifies for a reduced rate from the proper DTT.
+It is also possible to apply for an opinion on the application of preference (additional requirements also apply).
+There are also strict restrictions concerning due diligence procedures (e.g. beneficial owner statement; verification whether the recipient runs a real business activity in its state of residence).
 Real property tax and transport tax are charged as local taxes in Poland.
 Real property tax is paid by owners of real estate.
 Banks and financial institutions are taxable at a 0.0366% rate (monthly levy) of their total assets (exceeding the indicated minimum value).

 As a rule, the standard VAT rate is 23%.
 Preferential rates of 8% and 5% apply to certain goods and services.
-Other goods and services (e.g., exports, intra-Community supplies of goods, international transport services) may be zero-rated or exempt.
-Due to inflation during the period from 1 February 2022 to 31 December 2022, reduced rates apply to, e.g., fuels; heat; natural gas; some food products.
-Until 30 June 2023, a 0% VAT rate applies to certain food products as well as goods and services provided free of charge, which is intended to help Ukraine.
+Other goods and services (e.g. exports, intra-Community supplies of goods, international transport services) may be zero-rated or exempt.
+Due to inflation during the period from February 1, 2022 to December 31, 2022, reduced rates apply to e.g. fuels; heat; natural gas; certain food products.
+A 0% VAT rate applies to some food products until March 31, 2024.

 Other indirect tax types in Poland include excise duty and gambling tax.
-Some civil acts such as contracts of sale, loan agreements, foundation deeds of partnership or company,
+Some civil acts such as contracts of sale, loan agreements, and foundation deeds of partnerships or companies, if not subject to VAT, may be subject to civil law activity tax (CLAT), the rates of which range from 0.1%